 Mission and Core Values

-A Mercy High School graduate is a woman of faith, a woman in pursuit of academic excellence, a women of influence, a women of compassionate service, a proactive global citizen.
+A Mercy High School graduate is a woman of faith, a woman in pursuit of academic excellence, a woman of influence, a woman of compassionate service, a proactive global citizen.

 Core Values of a Mercy Education